Tajikistan (TJ)

 Trademark protection is obtained by registration.

-Registrable as a trademark are all distinctive and graphically representable signs, such as words, names, acronyms, letters, numbers, devices, three-dimensional forms, sound marks and any combination of the mentioned signs.
+Registrable as a trademark are all distinctive and graphically representable signs, such as words, names, phrases or slogans, devices, three-dimensional forms, colours, sounds and any combination of the mentioned signs.

-The following trademark types are registrable: trade marks, service marks and collective marks.
+The following trademark types are registrable: trademarks (goods and/or services) and collective marks.

-The application is filed at the Patent Office.
+The application is filed with the National Centre for Patents and Information.

 Multiple-class applications are possible.